-Could this cute thing really be infecting half the human population of earth?
+Could these cute cuddly things really be infecting half the human population of earth?
 Of course!
-You can see the evil brimming out of that cute cuddly face!

 2 to 3 billion people, about half the world's population, have a brain parasite called Toxoplasma gondii, which causes a disease called toxoplasmosis.
 A vaccine is being developed and is showing great potential thus far.